EE/django-goals/README.md

 # Django Goals

-Django Goals is a task queue library for Django that allows you to define and manage complex task workflows using a goal-oriented approach.
-It provides a powerful and flexible way to structure and execute tasks with dependencies, retries, and asynchronous processing.
+Django Goals is a workflow engine for Django that treats tasks as goals to be achieved rather than procedures to execute.
+It uses PostgreSQL's transaction system to reliably distribute work across multiple workers - without requiring any additional infrastructure.

+You can use Django Goals as a classic DAG workflow engine, where you define task dependencies upfront and the system executes them in the correct order.

+When you need more flexibility, Django Goals allows you to dynamically add dependencies - modify the DAG while it is progressing.
+This pattern requires you to write idempotent handlers, but naturally handles failures and complex business workflows - tasks simply check their current state and decide what to do next.

 ## Features
 - Define tasks as goals with preconditions (dates and other goals)